 Disadvantages of LVDT

-- LVDT is sensitive to stray magnetic fields so they always require a setup to protect them from stray magnetic fields.
+- LVDT is sensitive to stray magnetic fields so it always requires a setup to protect them from stray magnetic fields.

-- They are affected by vibrations and temperature.
+- LVDT gets affected by vibrations and temperature.

 Applications of LVDT

-- They are used in applications where displacements ranging from fraction of mm to few cm are to be measured.
+- We use LVDT in the applications where displacements to be measured are ranging from a fraction of mm to few cms.
 The LVDT acting as a primary transducer converts the displacement to electrical signal directly.

-- They can also acts as the secondary transducers.
-E.g. the Bourbon tube which acts as a primary transducer and covert pressure into linear displacement.then LVDT coverts this displacement into electrical signal which after calibration gives the ideas of the pressure of fluid.
+- The LVDT can also act as a secondary transducer.
+E.g. the Bourbon tube which acts as a primary transducer and it converts pressure into linear displacement and then LVDT coverts this displacement into an electrical signal which after calibration gives the readings of the pressure of fluid.